DeMuynckFreya/BookConservationChamber/README.md

 Here you can find all the code related to this project.
 The code needed for the ESP32 can be found in the folder "espcodeproject".

-The accesscode for the keypad can be changed in app.py.
+The access code for the keypad can be changed in app.py.
 Change the username and password in config.py to your login information.